Last Updated on September 12, 2020 by lindseymahoney

 The Toledo Zoo has over 10,000 animals to visit on their grounds.
 Travel around the world from the tropics to Greenland, ocean to sky, and desert to the rainforest in one Zoo visit.

 Get up close to the Zoo animals and feed them carrots!
-This zoo experience is one of a kind and really fun for kids that love animals.
+This zoo experience is one of a kind and really fun for kids who love animals.

 This farm is perfect for kids!
-Duke Farm offers pony rides, a small playground and easy access to various farm animals.
-Our kids love feeding lettuce to the bunnies and grains to the llama and goats.
+Duke Farm offers pony rides, a small playground, and easy access to various farm animals.
+Our kids love feeding lettuce to the bunnies and grains to the llamas and goats.

 Enjoy a Mud Hens game at Fifth Third Field in downtown Toledo.